Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-The ACS FRP can assist you with all your financial needs: financial goal planning, attainment; budget planning; checkbook management; debt liquidation, etc. The FRP has a wealth of information and literature available concerning consumer-related issues and money management.
+The ACS FRP can assist you with all your financial need including referrals, training, and counseling.
+Training and counseling topics include financial goal planning, estate and retirement planning, budget planning and counseling, consumer advocacy issues, consumer rights and responsibilities, credit and debt liquidation, insurance and identity theft, etc. The FRP has a wealth of information and literature and are here to assist in managing your financial needs.

 When planning for your PCS, Service members have the ability to take an advance on their PCS entitlements as soon as the finance office allows.
 Service members can receive up to 80% of their eligible entitlements in advance.

-Check with the Accounting and Finance Office before you move regarding your eligibility for advance pay.
+Check with your local Accounting and Finance Office before you move regarding your eligibility for advance pay.

 The Fort Detrick community, because of its proximity to DC, is considered a high cost of living area.
 Soldiers are often surprised by the initial outlay of dollars required to get established in the community.
 Waiting time for on-post housing will usually average from no waiting period up to a year, depending on family size and needs, therefore families are required to rent off-post housing until they can obtain quarters.
 All newly assigned military personnel must report to the Fort Detrick Housing Office prior to making any housing selection in the off-post community and prior to entering into any lease.
 Service members receive BAH (Basic Allowance for Housing) for the Fort Detrick/Frederick region.